neobundy/cwkGuides/guides/2025/02/20250223-the-complete-conversation-log-grok-3-and-me-demystifing-the-universe.md

-# The Complete Conversation Log: Grok 3 and Me Demystifing the Universe
+# The Grokking the Universe Trilogy Part I: Grok 3 and Me Demystifing the Universe

 ![Grokking The Universe](images/20250223-01.png)